Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/getting-started.md

 We provide two options: latest stable release and latest build.
 The latter may be unstable at times, but it's the latest and the greatest!

 Launch either one directly from the Setup page.
-(If you use Chrome or Firefox, make sure to follow the instructions from the [section below](#one-time-setup-for-chrome-and-firefox).)
+(If you use *Chrome* or *Firefox*, make sure to follow the instructions from the [section below](#one-time-setup-for-chrome-and-firefox).)
 A working shortcut will also be created on your Desktop.

 ![]({{ site.baseurl }}/images/sawlocal.png)